ceddlyburge/tournament-organiser/README.md

 - [x] When adding a game, allow entry of a new team (text edit), as well as choosing an existing team
 - [x] min width of page
 - [-] add a copy option to the results page
-  - probably this will work over https, but it doesn't work locally. test again once deployed.
-Can test the unhappy path locally and make sure we show a message box or something.
+  - [ ] show a message box when works, and when it doesn't
+  - [ ] it isn't working on live.
+Navigator.clipboard is undefined
 - [x] anaylse problem edge cases
   - [x] copy paste with more than two columns.
 This works ok, it just doesn't work.
 Probably a better message would be good.
 Excel might has 'vs' and suchlike.
   - [x] attempt to add / edit such that there are identical teams - not allowed.
 It isn't possible to add / edit teams any more.